annaduan09/econ4225/homework1.md

 Table: PSID Household Income Percentile Ratios

-# ?
-SCF
-- Comparison with SCF

 ## Question 6: mean household income and share by quintile
-The following table further illustrates this pattern of income inequality among PSID households: the greatest disparities between consecutive quintiles are between quintiles 2 and 1 and quintiles 5 and 4.
+The following table further illustrates the income inequality among PSID households: the highest disparities between consecutive quintiles are between quintiles 1 and 2 and quintiles 4 and 5.
 Quintile 2 has a mean income of $33,188, 2.76 times the first quintile's mean income of $12,003.
 The second quintile's income share of 8.5% is 2.74 times that of the first quintile (3.1%).
 The fifth quintile's income of $199,894 is 2.21 times that of the fourth quintile ($90,408).
-The fifth quintile's income share of 51.1% is 2.39 times that of the fourth quintile.
-It's also notable that the income share of the top quintile is greater than that of the remaining 4 quintiles.
-Taken together, this shows the high overall income inequality among PSID households, as well as the heightened inequality at the bottom and top of the distributions.
+The fifth quintile's income share of 51.1% is 2.21 times that of the fourth quintile.
+It's also notable that the income share of the top quintile is greater than that of the 4 lower quintiles combined.
+Taken together, this shows the high overall income inequality among PSID households, as well as the heightened inequality at the two ends of the distribution.

+Compared to SCF (Section 1.2, slide 9), the average income is lower for all quintiles in the PSID.
+The first four quintiles have a higher income share in the PSID, while the fifth quintile has a higher income share in the SCF.
+This pattern once again speaks to the difference in sampling across the two surveys.

 ---------------------------------------